Help your children learn about density of liquids with this mixing oil and water science experiment for kids.

-Possum (aged 8 years) and Boo (aged 5 years) absolutely love to engage with science experiments and this was certainly a fun one for us.
+Possum (aged 8 years) and Boo (aged 5 years) absolutely love to engage with science experiments and this was certainly a fun one for us to try at home.

 Recommended age – 5 years +